qianwei-yin/cloud-app-webapp/README.md

    sudo systemctl start postgresql sudo systemctl enable postgresql

-   sudo -u postgres createuser --interactive  # conway sudo -u postgres createdb conway
+   sudo -u postgres createuser --interactive
+   # This will enter the postgres command line tool.
+   # Type your preferred name
+   sudo -u postgres createdb <DB_NAME>

+   sudo adduser <DB_USER_NAME>
+   # Add a user for the server.
-   sudo adduser conway  # need a user of this server to have the same name as the db username sudo -u conway psql conway=# \password  # 123456
+   # Because it needs a user of this server to have the same name
+   # as the db username.
+   # So create a user whose name is the same as a user name in DB.

+   sudo -u <DB_USER_NAME> psql
+   # This will enter the postgres command line tool.
+   \password
+   # This allows you to type a password

    cd /
    find / -name pg_hba.conf